yousufabdel860/analytics-engineer-lead-enrichment/README.md

 - **Data Standardization:** Consistent transformation patterns for phone numbers and emails to ensure reliable comparison
 - **Logical Flag Validation:** Verification that flag values in the fact table maintain logical consistency

-These tests focus on validating the core functionality that directly supports the primary business question about duplicate and net-new lead identification.
+These tests focus on validating the core functionality that directly supports the primary business questions identified.

 ## Business Questions Addressed